Signed in as:

 Today’s rapidly growing Chamber of Commerce had its start in Garden Grove back in 1907 as the “Garden Grove Improvement Association.”
 Mr. W.L.
-Ross was its first President (now known as the Chairman of the Board of Directors), and the Chamber was housed at the old Price Hotel.
+Ross was its first president, and the Chamber was housed at the old Price Hotel.
 Rent was $10.00 per month.
 Membership dues were only $5.00 per year.

 By 1913, along with similar associations across the United States, the organization was expanded and improved, and the name was changed to Garden Grove Chamber of Commerce.
 During the early years emphasis was placed on civic problems, and the Chamber’s progress was largely one of promoting public facilities.
 Resolutions were written condemning the throwing of paper in citizen’s yards and commending the installation of 68 fire hydrants.